 As for the employee with the historic guns, they simply never realized there was a policy against this.
 “If someone had just reviewed the company’s policy in a training, it probably would have prevented a whole lot of stress for everyone that worked there,” said Thompson.

 Your Stratus.hr Rep can help you with both the policy in your handbook, as well as provide ideas for incorporating suspicious activity lessons into your safety training.
 Not a current Stratus.hr client?
-Complete the form below and our team will be in touch with you shortly!
+Book a consultation and our team will be in touch with you shortly!